PratapMalladi/Sentimental-Analysis/README.md

 Analyze tweets and/or Facebook posts over a period of time to detect the sentiment of a particular audience.
 Monitor social media mentions of your brand and automatically categorize it by urgency.
 Automatically route social media mentions to team members best fit to respond.

+##Code Can't be disclosed as part of the legalities involoved, only very high level presentation is shared and available research papers on the Business problem context because I feel working in data science and machine learning is an exciting and challenging field.
+New techniques and tools are constantly percolating and honestly, it can feel overwhelming.
+Many of these new developments are found and first revealed in academic research articles.
+Extracting knowledge from these articles is difficult because the intended audience of these papers tend to be other researchers.
+Yet in order to stay current reading papers is an essential skill — luckily one that can be improved with diligence and practice.
 Installation:

 Tweepy: tweepy is the python client for the official Twitter API.